dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   config to let if start up faster though (less wait?)).
 The tests appear flaky, but it only happens when I start the app and then quickly run the tests.
 I think there's some sleep in the Kafka consumer at startup time that's the problem.
 I would love to be able to key off of some "ready" event or something.
-* [ ] Consider making the test harness just a `public static void main`.
+* [x] DONE Consider making the test harness just a `public static void main`.
 That way, can I use the main thread as the consumer thread (and remove all the test dependencies)?
+* [ ] Consider making just one module aside from the 'app' module.
+Maybe just a 'controller', 'admin', or something?
+In it, it can do the observability stuff, the test, the load simulation, etc.
 * [ ] Consider making the logic a very slow function, like bogosort, as a useful way to contrast a multicore configuration vs single core.
 I don't want to just use sleeps because they don't stress the CPU.
+* [ ] Delete the compression stuff.
+That might fit better in a "kafka administration" module.
+I still think it's interesting, but I want this module focused on the design of the app.

 ## Finished Wish List Items